gambaman/ArcadeJoystickX4PlusSimonGame/README.md

 ##  1.2 The challenge

-It is the Simon electronic game created by Ralph Baer and Howard J. Morrison in 1978.
+It is the Simon says electronic game created by Ralph Baer and Howard J. Morrison in 1978.
 The following description of the game has bee taken from wikipedia ([https://en.wikipedia.org/wiki/Simon_%28game%29](https://en.wikipedia.org/wiki/Simon_%28game%29)):

 > The device has four colored buttons, each producing a particular tone when